tedneward/Azgaarnoth/Cities/Brinwal.md

 **Militia** Mustered on demand.
 50 Fighter 3, 180 Fighter 2, 750 Fighter 1.
 (Total: ~1000)

 ## Draconic Order
-The Draconic Order maintains no chapterhouse here, but a Claw (squad) of Knights of the Copper are here: 1 Rogue 4, 4 Fighter 1.
+The Draconic Order maintains no chapterhouse here, but a Talon (squad) of Knights of the Copper are here: [Arbur Suncloud](/People/ArburSuncloud.md), 4 Fighter 1.
 They reside in the Lion Guard barracks in exchange for conducting the odd investigation on behalf of the Guard.

 ## Dueling Schools
 There are no dueling schools in Brinwal.